junxit/us-congress-bills-109/bill.md

 - **(7)** *Nuclear supplier* The term nuclear supplier means a covered person (or a successor in interest of a covered person) that—
   - **(A)** supplies facilities, equipment, fuel, services, or technology pertaining to the design, construction, operation, or decommissioning of a covered installation; or
   - **(B)** transports nuclear materials that could result in a covered incident.
-- **(8)** *Price-Anderson incident* The term Price-Anderson incident means a covered incident for which section 170 of the Atomic Energy Act of 1954 (42 U.S.C.
+- **(8)** *Price-anderson incident* The term Price-Anderson incident means a covered incident for which section 170 of the Atomic Energy Act of 1954 (42 U.S.C.
 2210) would make funds available to compensate for public liability (as defined in section 11 of that Act (42 U.S.C.
 2014)).
 - **(9)** *Secretary* The term Secretary means the Secretary of Energy.
-- **(10)** *United States*
+- **(10)** *United states*
   - **(A)** *In general* The term United States has the meaning given the term in section 11 of the Atomic Energy Act of 1954 (42 U.S.C.
 2014).
   - **(B)** *Inclusions* The term United States includes—
     - **(i)** the Commonwealth of Puerto Rico;
     - **(ii)** any other territory or possession of the United States;
     - **(iii)** the Canal Zone; and
     - **(iv)** the waters of the United States territorial sea under Presidential Proclamation Number 5928, dated December 27, 1988 (43 U.S.C.
 1331 note).
-- **(11)** *United States person* The term United States person means—
+- **(11)** *United states person* The term United States person means—
   - **(A)** any individual who is a resident, national, or citizen of the United States (other than an individual residing outside of the United States and employed by a person who is not a United States person); and
   - **(B)** any corporation, partnership, association, joint stock company, business trust, unincorporated organization, or sole proprietorship that is organized under the laws of the United States.

 ## § 4.
 Use of Price-Anderson funds

-- **(a)** *In general* Funds made available under section 170 of the Atomic Energy Act of 1954 (42 U.S.C.
+- **(a)** *In General* Funds made available under section 170 of the Atomic Energy Act of 1954 (42 U.S.C.
 2210) shall be used to cover the contingent cost resulting from any Price-Anderson incident.
 - **(b)** *Effect* The use of funds pursuant to subsection (a) shall not reduce the limitation on public liability established under section 170 e. of the Atomic Energy Act of 1954 (42 U.S.C.
 2210(e)).

 ## § 5.
 Effect on amount of public liability

-- **(a)** *In general* Funds made available to the United States under Article VII of the Convention with respect to a Price-Anderson incident shall be used to satisfy public liability resulting from the Price-Anderson incident.
+- **(a)** *In General* Funds made available to the United States under Article VII of the Convention with respect to a Price-Anderson incident shall be used to satisfy public liability resulting from the Price-Anderson incident.
 - **(b)** *Amount* The amount of public liability allowable under section 170 of the Atomic Energy Act of 1954 (42 U.S.C.
 2210) relating to a Price-Anderson incident under subsection (a) shall be increased by an amount equal to the difference between—
   - **(1)** the amount of funds made available for the Price-Anderson incident under Article VII of the Convention; and
   - **(2)** the amount of funds used under section 4 to cover the contingent cost resulting from the Price-Anderson incident.

 ## § 6.
 Retrospective risk pooling program

-- **(a)** *In general* Except as provided in subsection (b), each nuclear supplier shall participate in a retrospective risk pooling program in accordance with this Act to cover the contingent cost resulting from a covered incident that is not a Price-Anderson incident.
+- **(a)** *In General* Except as provided in subsection (b), each nuclear supplier shall participate in a retrospective risk pooling program in accordance with this Act to cover the contingent cost resulting from a covered incident outside the United States that is not a Price-Anderson incident.
-- **(b)** *Deferred payment*
+- **(b)** *Deferred Payment*
   - **(1)** *In general* The obligation of a nuclear supplier to participate in the retrospective risk pooling program shall be deferred until the United States is called on to provide funds pursuant to Article VII of the Convention with respect to a covered incident that is not a Price-Anderson incident.
   - **(2)** *Amount of deferred payment* The amount of a deferred payment of a nuclear supplier under paragraph (1) shall be based on the risk-informed assessment formula determined under paragraph (3).
   - **(3)** *Risk-informed assessment formula*
-    - **(A)** *In general* The Secretary shall, by regulation, determine the risk-informed assessment formula for the allocation among nuclear suppliers of the contingent cost resulting from a covered incident that is not a Price-Anderson incident, taking into account risk factors such as—
+    - **(A)** *In general* TheNot later than 3 years after the date of enactment of this Act, and every 5 years thereafter, the Secretary shall, by regulation, determine the risk-informed assessment formula for the allocation among nuclear suppliers of the contingent cost resulting from a covered incident that is not a Price-Anderson incident, taking into account risk factors such as—
-      - **(i)** the nature and intended purpose of the goods and services supplied by each nuclear supplier to each covered installation;
+      - **(i)** the nature and intended purpose of the goods and services supplied by each nuclear supplier to each covered installation outside the United States;
-      - **(ii)** the quantity of the goods and services supplied by each nuclear supplier to each covered installation;
+      - **(ii)** the quantity of the goods and services supplied by each nuclear supplier to each covered installation outside the United States;
       - **(iii)** the hazards associated with the supplied goods and services if the goods and services fail to achieve the intended purposes;
-      - **(iv)** the hazards associated with the covered installation to which the goods and services are supplied;
+      - **(iv)** the hazards associated with the covered installation outside the United States to which the goods and services are supplied;
-      - **(v)** the legal, regulatory, and financial infrastructure associated with the covered installation to which the goods and services are supplied; and
+      - **(v)** the legal, regulatory, and financial infrastructure associated with the covered installation outside the United States to which the goods and services are supplied; and
       - **(vi)** the hazards associated with particular forms of transportation.
     - **(B)** *Factors for consideration* In determining the formula, the Secretary may—
       - **(i)** exclude—